enzo-project/enzo-dev/doc/manual/source/user_guide/ExecutablesArgumentsOutputs.rst

 ----

-ring must be run on the simulation particle position and velocity information before a simulation is executed when the parameter ParallelParticleIO is set to 1.
+ring must be run on the simulation particle position and velocity information before a simulation is executed when the Enzo runtime parameter ``ParallelParticleIO`` is set to 1.
 Running ring generates files called PPos.nnnn PVel.nnnn where nnnn goes from 0001 to the total number of processors that are used for the simulation.
 These files contain the particle position and velocity information for particles that belong to each processor individually, and will be read into the code instead of the monolithic particle position and velocity files.
-Note that if ParallelParticleIO is on and ring is NOT run, the simulation will crash.
+Note that if ``ParallelParticleIO`` is on and ring is NOT run, the simulation will crash.

 ::